Al-Tazkiyah (Inner-Self Purification) – Essential for Success

-In those two instances, the burdensome demand of Allah is centered on tazkiyah and the manner in which the Prophet is delivering it.
+In those two instances, the heavy demand of Allah centered on tazkiyah and the manner in which the Prophet is delivering it.
 Thus, there is an undeniable indication of the magnitude and significance of tazkiyah to Allah and therefore in the Islamic faith and Muslim’s daily living.

-Preceding these two important verses, Allah swore seven times emphasizing the culminating promise that it is tazkiyah that plays a significant role in the success of the believer.
-Below is the English translation of Verses 1 through 10 of Surah al Shams (91)
+Preceding these two crucial verses, Allah, seven times, swore emphasizing the culminating promise that it is tazkiyah that plays a significant role in the success of the believer.
+Below is the English translation of Verses 1 through 10 of Surah al-Shams (91)

 By the day as it reveals (the Sun’s) glory;

 And the proportion and order given to it and its enlightenment as to its wrong and its right